andrewringler/git-annex-turtle/DESIGN.md

 ## TODO
+ * deploy to github
+ * get tests running on https://travis-ci.org/
  * Menu should show list of files querying and give option to pause, since our querying of git could stall a user's operations in the terminal
  * replace hard-coded absolute paths to git-annex installation with more graceful solution, probably should save user's path location in git-watch config, let them override, but automatically detect from ~/.bash_profile, and/or paths, see https://askubuntu.com/questions/59126/reload-bashs-profile-without-logging-out-and-back-in-again, https://stackoverflow.com/questions/41535451/how-to-access-the-terminals-path-variable-from-within-my-mac-app-it-seems-to
  * save latest commit hashes in Db, start where we left off on restarts